replit/river/PROTOCOL.md

 'Remote procedure calls' (RPC) in River take one of four types:

 1. `rpc`: the client sends 1 message, the server responds with 1 message.
-1. `stream`: client sends n messages, server responds with m messages.
+1. `stream`: the client sends n messages, the server responds with m messages.
-1. `upload`: client sends n messages, server responds with 1 message.
+1. `upload`: the client sends n messages, the server responds with 1 message.
-1. `subscription`: client sends 1 message, server responds with m messages.
+1. `subscription`: the client sends 1 message, the server responds with m messages.

 A server (also called a router) is made up of multiple 'services'.
 Each 'service' has multiple 'procedures'.
 A procedure declares its type (`rpc | stream | upload | subscription`), an input message type (`Input`), an output message type (`Output`), an error type (`Error`), and the associated handler.